Funnysuslik/aidigital_test/README.md

 ### 7. Data Sources

-Plotly should be able to visualize data from three sources:
+Dash should be able to visualize data from three sources:

 1. Redis
 2. Database